AlexandreOrange/Angular-1.5-Sample-App/README.md

 ## TODO

-- Use Redux and/or RxJs for state management.
+- Use Redux and/or RxJs for complex state management.
 We use a pure AngularJS unidirectional data flow for the moment but it won't scale really well.
 - Make the website responsive.
 It only works on desktop for the moment.
 - Add an autocomplete component for the search input that will give suggestions of users while the visitor is typing.
 - Clean the Webpack config and have different files for development, production and test.